miezebieze/ringlet/DEVME.rst

 design (wip)
 ---
 After launching the program, a ring shows up around the cursor.
 The ring is split into at most eight segments, each being associated with a child node.
-When the cursor is moved over a segment, the cursor is reset to it's original position and the child node is opened.
-When the child node contains more child nodes, these extend into the ring view.
+When the cursor is moved over a segment, the cursor is reset to the center and the child node is opened.
+  If the child node contains more child nodes, these extend into
+    a new ring view.
-When the child was an end node, some action is executed or when it was directory node, the directory view is opened.
+  If the child was an end node, some action is executed.
+  If it's empty, the node creator is started.

 The basic view:
   The eight items can be changed.
     When empty, the creation menu is shown after clicking the segment.
       When occupied, the item opens a new view.
 The file view:
     The files are organized in a circular fashion.
     The names are shown in half circles around them